A Generalized Ray Formulation For Wave-Optics Rendering: Wave-Optical Rendering

 \subsection{Results}

-Our results are comprised of three main scenes: \begin{enumerate} \item \textbf{Snake enclosure}, \cref{fig_teaser,fig_snake}.
+Our results are comprised of three main scenes: \begin{enumerate} \item \textbf{Snake enclosure} (\cref{fig_teaser,fig_snake}).
 This scene is illuminated by multiple light sources: the sun, the sky (diffused sunlight), as well as a pair of industrial \SI{4100}{\kelvin} fluorescent lamps with a decent colour rendering index of 82 located at the back of the enclosure.
 Sunlight and skylight arrive from the opening at the top.
-As most of the light that arrives at the different diffractive materials is indirect, this is a difficult scene to render. \item \textbf{Manifold sampling}, \cref{fig_MS}.
-A highly-detailed scene that we use as our manifold-sampling playground. \item \textbf{Bike}, \cref{fig_bike}.
-Adapted from \citet{Steinberg_practical_plt_2022}, however appearance is not expected to match, as our materials are different. \end{enumerate} In addition to the above, the CD scene is used for analysis of partially-coherent sampling, \cref{fig_PC}, and comparison to the state-of-the-art, \cref{fig_mitsuba}. \cref{fig_snake} demonstrates that wave-optics is a global process: the appearance of a material, and the observable diffractive phenomena, depend on the wave properties of light.
+This is a difficult scene to render: most of the light that arrives at the different diffractive materials is indirect. \item \textbf{Manifold sampling} (\cref{fig_MS}).
+A highly-detailed scene that we use as our manifold-sampling playground. \item \textbf{Bike} (\cref{fig_bike}).
+Adapted from \citet{Steinberg_practical_plt_2022} (appearance is not expected to match, as our materials are different). \end{enumerate} In addition to the above, the CD scene is used for analysis of partially-coherent sampling, \cref{fig_PC}, and comparison to the state-of-the-art, \cref{fig_mitsuba}. \cref{fig_snake} demonstrates that wave-optics is a global process: the appearance of a material, and the observable diffractive phenomena, depend on the wave properties of light.
 Accurate reproduction of such effects cannot be done at the material level, but instead requires a wave-optical simulation throughout the entire scene, as we do.
 Our supplemental material contains additional renderings, as well as animated videos of all these scenes, showcasing the performance of our method.

 Performance metrics, i.e. rendering resolution and samples-per-pixel (spp) count are given in each figure, and summarised in \cref{table_performance}.
 For the paper figures we used high-quality, converged (i.e., very high samples-per-pixel) renders.
 Nevertheless, our method and implementation enable interactive wave-optical rendering at 1 spp, and the frame times for interactive rendering are also given in the figures and in \cref{table_performance}.
-Similar to other modern GPU-accelerated path tracer, we use a denoiser for interactive rendering.
+Similar to other modern GPU-accelerated path tracers, we use a denoiser for interactive rendering.
 This enables generating acceptable images at 1 spp, and allows the user to interact with and edit the scene in real-time.
 The videos in our supplemental material were also rendered using a denoiser.